nicktheo59/non-nicktheo59.github.io/index.md

 - The Future of Energy and Pensions (Solar Club)
 - The Future of Education (Tinkerbricks VR/AR)
 - The Future of Pensions and Transport (Auto-Shares)
-- The Future of Food and Waste Managment (BSFL)
+- The Future of Food and Waste Management (BSFL)

 ![](assets/img/jigsaw.png)